Quantum-Proof Blockchain

 NetworkClassical SigningPQC Tx SigningPQC ConsensusHybrid PQ-TLSRoadmap

-KXCO Armaturesecp256k1 ECDSALivePhase 2LiveActive — 5-phase plan, Phase 1 complete
+KXCO Armaturesecp256k1 ECDSALivePhase 2LiveActive — 5-phase plan, Phase 1 complete.
+19 of 21 surfaces protected or mitigated today.

 Bitcoinsecp256k1 ECDSA / SchnorrNoneNoneNoneNo formal roadmap.
 BIP discussions exist; no consensus.